grafana/opensearch-datasource/README.md

 1. Install the data source by following the instructions in the Installation tab of this plugin's listing page.
 1. Open the side menu by clicking the Grafana icon in the top header.
-1. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
+1. In the side menu under the `Connections` link you should find a link named `Data Sources`.
 1. Click the `+ Add data source` button in the top header.
-1. Select _OpenSearch_ from the _Type_ dropdown.
+1. Search for _OpenSearch_ in the search bar.

 > **Note:** If you're not seeing the `Data Sources` link in your side menu it means that you do not have the `Admin` role for the current organization.